-Phase 1 of the Green Line LRT (Shepard to Eau Clare) is the largest LRT project to be constructed in our city’s history.
-This megaproject will connect communities from the southeast to downtown and the broader transit network through the Red and Blue LRT lines and three MAX BRT lines.
-It includes:
+Phase 1 of the Green Line LRT (from Shepard to Eau Clare) is the largest LRT project to be constructed in our city’s history.
+This megaproject will connect communities from the southeast to downtown and the broader transit network through the Red and Blue LRT lines and three MAX rapid bus lines.

 km of new track